michellelclement/meatblog/README.md

 **The ability for a user to upload a photo to go with their recipe:** Users can add images to their posted recipe via the Add Recipe and Edit Recipe form by including a URL to the image.

+**Security features:** The website uses [Werkzeug's](https://werkzeug.palletsprojects.com/en/1.0.x/) standard built in password hashing method for its log in security features to make the security authentication more secure.
+Werkzeug hashes the password (converts the password into another string) and then it is salted (additional data added) entered by the user.
+This makes the password very tough to crack.

 **Flash messages:** Flash messages will appear on the website at the top of the page, under the main navigation.
 These appear for successful and non-successful registration, successful sign in and out, successfully updated and added recipes.

 Here are some screenshots of the flashes which appear on the website.